Dallas, Texas – Day 7

 Vanilla ice cream

 Nearing the end of the flight, we were treated to vanilla ice cream!
 It must be a bonus because it wasn’t printed on the flight menu.
 Yummy!
 I love Japan airlines!
-It ranks next to Cathay pacific as my favorite airline.
+It ranks next to Cathay pacific as my favourite airline.

 Overall, this has been a very fruitful trip that wasn’t just about work, but new experiences as well.
 I learned quite a number of things.
 How to be nicer to strangers, for example.